-These are the types of clouds that we are all the most familiar with, since this is the most common type of offering.
-Typically what this means is as an end user, we simply make requests into the service provider cloud via the public internet and we get access to the resources rendered as a public cloud.
+These are the types of clouds that we are all the most familiar with since this is the most common type of offering.
+Typically what this means is as an end-user, we simply make requests into the service provider cloud via the public internet and we get access to the resources rendered as a public cloud.

-A private cloud works much the same way as a public cloud, but the difference is that the hardware that makes all of this possible is OnPrem or on premises.
-This is what you will commonly find today in large corporations which had networks and applications long before IaaS and the public cloud even existed.
+A private cloud works much the same way as a public cloud, but the difference is that the hardware that makes all of this possible is OnPrem or on-premises.
+This is what you will commonly find today in large corporations that had networks and applications long before IaaS and the public cloud even existed.
 A private cloud might work much the same way as an Amazon Web Services would, albeit it is built and managed by a private company for a specific set of users.

-Finally we come to the private cloud which is rapidly gaining in popularity.
+Finally, we come to the private cloud which is rapidly gaining popularity.
 The hybrid cloud makes use of the characteristics of both Public and Private Cloud paradigms in order to best meet the needs of an organization.
 There are of course pros and cons to IaaS public cloud services and Private OnPrem cloud services.
 Demanding clients in the technology industry are now making use of the best of both worlds by using aspects of the public cloud where appropriate and aspects of the private cloud for other use cases.
-One use case for a hybrid cloud is the ability to move resources between the pubic and private clouds as needed.
+One use case for a hybrid cloud is the ability to move resources between the public and private clouds as needed.
 In developing an application during the test phase, one might make use of a public cloud.
 When the application is ready for production and security and safety are of utmost concern, that resource can be migrated from the public cloud to the private domain with relative ease in a hybrid environment.

 Cloud Application Programming Interfaces

 The last topic we’ll cover in this introduction to cloud computing is the idea of cloud computing application programming interfaces.
 The modern approach for implementing this is via REST, which stands for Representational State Transfer.
 REST makes use of HTTP verbs such as GET POST PUT PATCH and DELETE.
-By using this approach users can send api requests over the public internet via these common HTTP verbs and command resources in the public cloud.
-In addition, since these are standards based mechanisms, it doesn’t matter what language you are familiar with.
+By using this approach users can send API requests over the public internet via these common HTTP verbs and command resources in the public cloud.
+In addition, since these are standards-based mechanisms, it doesn’t matter what language you are familiar with.
 You could write API requests in PHP, Ruby, Python, C++, Erlang, Node, or any others that you like.
 The API is simply going to respond to the HTTP verbs.
 These verbs are enough to allow users to create resources, read information about existing resources, update resources, or delete resources.
-This idea of CRUD works much like the idea of working with a database driven application where a user can Create Read Update and Delete records in a database.
-The difference is that in cloud computing we might be creating a an abstract pool of storage resources.
-In another case we might be reading the existing properties of a compute resource or updating a network resource.
+This idea of CRUD works much like the idea of working with a database-driven application where a user can Create Read Update and Delete records in a database.
+The difference is that in cloud computing we might be creating an abstract pool of storage resources.
+In another case, we might be reading the existing properties of a compute resource or updating a network resource.
 Just make sure not to accidentally delete any resources!